Small businesses are the backbone of our communities

 How To Show Your Support

-- Buy gifts and goods from a small local business, instead of a big box store or online mega-retailer.
-Are there items on your shopping list that you could get locally, but think that an online purchase is your only safe option?
-Many small businesses in your community may have an e-commerce option and/or curbside pick-up!
+- Buy your gifts, goods, and grub from a small local business instead of a big box or corporate chain store.
+Many small businesses in your community have expanded their e-commerce options and/or added curbside pick-up!